satyampani159/omhealthcare/README.md

 Fetches all dashboard data in one request.

 #### `PATCH /api/admin/status`
-Updates the clinic open/closed status.
+Updates clinic open/closed status.

 ---

 ## Skills Used

-This project was developed using a combination of frontend, backend, database, and deployment-oriented skills.

 ### Frontend Skills
 - semantic HTML structure
-- responsive layout design
+- responsive page layout
-- Bootstrap-based UI development
+- Bootstrap grid and components
 - custom CSS styling
-- mobile-friendly design
+- section design and spacing
-- section-based content organization
-- form UI implementation
+- form creation
-- icon integration
+- icon usage
-- image placement and presentation
+- image presentation
+- mobile-first UI planning

 ### Backend Skills
+- Express server setup
 - REST API design
-- Express server setup
 - route handling
+- request parsing
-- middleware configuration
+- middleware usage
-- form data processing
+- server-side validation
-- authentication logic
+- admin authentication flow
 - rate limiting
-- caching logic
-- static file serving
+- static file hosting
+- environment variable management

 ### Database Skills
-- MongoDB collection design
+- MongoDB schema design
-- Mongoose schema creation
+- Mongoose models
-- data validation
 - CRUD operations
-- document-based storage design
+- document-based storage
+- dashboard data aggregation

-### Media / Storage Skills
+### Media and Storage Skills
 - Cloudinary integration
 - image upload workflow
-- hosted media URL storage
+- hosted media URL saving
-- optimized asset delivery
+- external asset management

-### General Engineering Skills
+### General Development Skills
-- environment variable management
 - project structuring
-- secure secret handling
-- debugging and integration
+- debugging
+- deployment preparation
+- security-aware configuration
-- modular full-stack development
+- environment separation between development and production

 ---

 ## AI Tools Used for Design Assets

-The logo and image modifications for the project were created and improved using **Gemini**.
+The logo and image modifications for this project were created and improved using **Gemini**.

 Gemini was used for:
 - logo creation
 - image enhancement
-- visual refinements
+- visual refinement
-- design iteration support
+- image modification support

-This helped speed up the branding and visual asset workflow while keeping the site presentation polished.
+This helped produce polished visual assets for the clinic website.

+---

+## Deployment Process

+The project is deployed using:

+- **GitHub Pages** for the frontend
+- **Render** for the backend
+- **MongoDB Atlas** for the database
+- **Cloudinary** for image storage
+- **DNSExit** for custom domain management

+### 1. Frontend deployment on GitHub Pages
+The frontend is deployed from the GitHub repository as a static site.

+Steps:
+1. Push the frontend files to GitHub.
+2. Make sure `index.html` is in the repository root for GitHub Pages.
+3. Open **Settings → Pages** in GitHub.
+4. Select the branch and root folder.
+5. Save the settings.
+6. Add the custom domain if needed.

+### 2. Backend deployment on Render
+The backend is deployed as a Node.js web service.

+Steps:
+1. Push the backend code to GitHub.
+2. Connect the repository to Render.
+3. Use `npm start` as the start command.
+4. Add all environment variables in Render.
+5. Deploy the service.
+6. Copy the live backend URL and use it in the frontend API requests.

+### 3. MongoDB setup
+1. Create a MongoDB Atlas cluster.
+2. Add the database user and password.
+3. Copy the connection string.
+4. Add it to `.env` locally and to Render environment variables.

+### 4. Cloudinary setup
+1. Create a Cloudinary account.
+2. Copy cloud name, API key, and API secret.
+3. Add them to `.env` and Render variables.
+4. Use Cloudinary to upload and serve clinic images.

+### 5. Custom domain setup with DNSExit
+The domain is configured through DNSExit.

+Current setup:
+- A records point the root domain to GitHub Pages IP addresses
+- CNAME maps `www` to `satyampani159.github.io`
+- TTL is kept low during setup for faster propagation

+### 6. HTTPS on GitHub Pages
+After DNS verification, GitHub issues the SSL certificate and enables HTTPS automatically.
+This may take some time after DNS is correctly configured.

 ---